Gareth Malone: Television work

 On 10 September 2015, Malone appeared on the BBC One programme Who Do You Think You Are?

 In 2017, Malone presented Pitch Battle on BBC One, which The Guardian described as a "new Saturday teatime singing contest".
 The review continued: "His Pitch Battle entrance – following the sort of VT explainer that Celebrity Big Brother contestants tend to receive – was excruciating.
 As the crowd roared, he opened his jacket and showed off his shirt, like a professional wrestler would if he was doing double duty as an usher at his cousin’s wedding."
 The show was axed after one series, although Malone defended the series in a Radio Times interview, saying: "I thought it was good".

 In March 2020, Malone announced an initiative titled the Great British Home Chorus, a new home choir for people internationally whilst everyone was stuck at home during the COVID-19 pandemic.
 He also revealed he had been in talks with the BBC about making another television programme.
 In the first week over 100,000 people viewed the first session on YouTube.
 In July 2020, as a finale to the Great British Home Chorus, Malone orchestrated a choral version of You Are My Sunshine with over 11,000 singers taking part, accompanied by the London Symphony Orchestra.
 The song was released as a single, with all the profits being donated to NHS Charities Together.

 In August 2022, Malone appeared on Celebrity Masterchef.
 He was eliminated in the quarterfinals of the competition.

 In September 2022, Malone appeared in series 2 of The Masked Dancer as Cactus, and was eliminated in week 4.

 Personal life

 Malone is married to Becky, an English teacher.
 They live in North London with their three children.
-Their eldest daughter, Esther, was born in 2010.
+Their elder daughter, Esther, was born in 2010.
 Their son, Gilbert, was born in 2013.
 They also have a younger daughter, Dvora, who was born in 2019.